paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-058-erodible-land-and-wetland-conservation-and-reserve-program.md

 **(f) Funding**

-(1) **Mandatory funding** — Of the funds of the Commodity Credit Corporation, the Secretary shall use to carry out this section, to the maximum extent practicable, $50,000,000 for the period of fiscal years 2009 through 2012, $40,000,000 for the period of fiscal years 2014 through 2018, $50,000,000 for the period of fiscal years 2019 through 2023, and $10,000,000 for fiscal year 2024.
+(1) **Mandatory funding** — Of the funds of the Commodity Credit Corporation, the Secretary shall use to carry out this section, to the maximum extent practicable, $50,000,000 for the period of fiscal years 2009 through 2012, $40,000,000 for the period of fiscal years 2014 through 2018, $50,000,000 for the period of fiscal years 2019 through 2023, $10,000,000 for fiscal year 2024, and $70,000,000 for the period of fiscal years 2025 through 2031.

 (2) **Enhanced public access to wetland reserve easements** — To the maximum extent practicable, of the funds made available under paragraph (1), the Secretary shall use $3,000,000 for the period of fiscal years 2019 through 2023 to encourage public access to land covered by wetland reserve easements under [section 3865c of this title](./chapter-058-erodible-land-and-wetland-conservation-and-reserve-program.md#section-3865c) through agreements with States and tribal governments under this section.